Kansas vs. Kentucky: Odds, spread, over/under - November 14

 Kansas vs. Kentucky: Odds, spread, over/under and other Vegas lines - November 14

-You can see odds, spreads, over/unders and more across multiple sportsbooks for the Kansas vs. Kentucky matchup in this article.
+In this article, you will see the spread and odds across multiple sportsbooks for the Kansas vs. Kentucky matchup.

 Kansas vs. Kentucky Game Info